-What Advantage Does The GI-MAP Offer?
+What Advantage Does The GI-MAP™ Offer?

-For instance, anaerobic bacteria make up a large part of the human microbiome and can be opportunistic and cause illness, therefore, inability to cultivate these organisms left a large blind spot for clinicians when trying to diagnose the source of infection.
+For instance, anaerobic bacteria make up a large part of the human gut microbiome and can be opportunistic and cause illness, therefore, inability to cultivate these organisms left a large blind spot for clinicians and patient's when trying to diagnose the source of infection.

 Multiplex PCR makes it possible to simultaneously detect many different organisms in one sample.
 The automated nature of this method minimises the chance for human error; indeed, this is the only FDA-cleared DNA test for gastrointestinal microbes and pathogens available.